Piping Calculators

 updates are made, or errors are corrected in any files,

-these will be noted on the Updates page along with
+these will be noted on the Updates page.

 Piping Code material data tables (with allowable stress values) change as often as once each year.
 My plan is to keep the PipingOffice files updated.
 The user can also update and add materials without much difficulty.

-- Development Time for PipingOffice? - I have lost count, but at least 6200 hours.
+- Development Time for PipingOffice? - I have lost count.

 -